Children's dandruff shampoo? Can children get dandruff?

 First, avoid scratching as this makes the condition worse.
 Next, and most importantly, make sure your teen shampoos regularly with an anti-dandruff shampoo.

 Exclusive use of a dandruff shampoo is best, so the active ingredient is always present to protect the scalp from dandruff irritation, and prevent symptoms from reappearing.

-Head & Shoulders Classic Clean Shampoo is mild on your teen’s sensitive scalp while removing 100% of dandruff flakes* and locking in moisture to keep the scalp healthy.
+Head & Shoulders Classic Clean Shampoo is mild on your teen’s scalp while removing up to 100% of dandruff flakes* and locking in moisture to keep the scalp healthy.